armcknight/forgery/README.md

 - actions to take when `sync`ing
     - [ ] move repos/gists between public/private directories in case those permissions are switched by the upstream owner
     - [ ] move repos that have been transferred to new owners
-- [ ] add option to create a cron job from the current invocation
+- [ ] add option to create a cron job from the current invocation (take a cron schedule as parameter?)
 - enhancements for cloning org repos
     - [ ] allow listing multiple organizations
     - [ ] option to `clone` all repos of all organizations followed by the authenticated user